 |Learning||The sale did not happen magically, it is the result of a determined marketing effort.||Marketing demonstrates the breadth and scale of the customer base and how to build relationships.
 Feedback from sales experience is essential as it feeds into a continuously evolving strategy.|

 The primary purpose of marketing is to pique interest that leads to enquiries.
-It’s at the point of enquiry that Sales takes-over to convert the enquirers into customers by completing the transaction.
+It’s at the point of enquiry that the sales department takes over to convert the enquirers into customers by completing the transaction.

 Marketing activity can begin before a product even exists.
-It can be as much about determining the need for a product and the scale of the market opportunity before the product is even developed or purchased, as it is about creating awareness and opportunity for an existing product.
+It can be as much about determining the need for a product and the scale of the market opportunity before the product is in production, as it is about creating awareness and opportunity for an existing product.

 The question of perceived value is a simple enough concept to grasp as we all experience it all the time.
-Whether we’re shopping for food, home electronics, holidays or cars, value is largely misunderstood and is abused by both Marketing and Salespeople — although way, way more by salespeople!
+Whether we’re shopping for food, home electronics, holidays or cars, we misunderstand value.
+It is often abused by both Marketing and Sales — although way, way more by Sales!

 Example: buying a second-hand car.